cagataysari/carnd_t1p4_advanced_lane_finding/README.md

 I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
 Here's an example of my output for this step.  (note: this is not actually from one of the test images)

 ![alt text][image3]

+The image are passed through the intermediate filters.
+The most difficult issue is the noise from shadow.
+To tackle the problem, it is found that YUV color space is perfect in identifying the yellow lane mark, while HLS has supreme property in isolating the white lane mark.
+The filtering result is as following.
+![alt text][image3_filters]

 ####3.
 Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.